Natural Products Laboratory analytical and quality assurance testing services:

 Botanical Constituent Quantification

-- Berberine and hydrastine in goldenseal (Hydrastis canadensis) by HPLC and variable wavelength detection
+- Berberine and hydrastine in goldenseal (Hydrastis canadensis) by HPLC

 - Triterpene glycosides in black cohosh (Actaea racemosa) by HPLC and evaporative light scattering detection

 - Catechins in green tea (Camellia sinensis) by HPLC

 - Alkaloids in kratom (Mitragyna speciosa) by HPLC

 - Alpha and beta acids in hops or hop extracts (Humulus lupulus) by UV-Vis spectrophotometry or HPLC

 - Essential oil qualitative profile by GC

 - Total anthocyanins: Estimation via pH-differential reaction